-- 1. Be able to discuss internal audit standards, guidelines, and emerging issues such as the COSO ERM model, Sarbanes Oxley and the new IPPF internal auditing standards. - 2.
-Be able to understand risks, controls, development of an audit program along with execution of fieldwork and the final audit report preparation and presentation. - 3.
-Be able to distinguish between various industries differences in major processes, risk and evaluation of operational data. - 4.
-Be able to discuss the importance of business processes in the internal audit process along with the variances of audit groups based on industry and other environmental factors. - 5.
-Be able to pass parts one and two of the Certified Internal Auditor (CIA) exam. - 6.
-Be able to work with internal audit groups in a team setting. - 7.
-Network with internal auditors in the DFW area and internationally. - 8.
+- 1. Be able to discuss internal audit standards, guidelines, and emerging issues such as the new COSO model, Sarbanes Oxley and the new IPPF internal auditing standards. - 2.
+Learn how to be proficient in the use of Teammate, an automated audit workpaper system. - 3.
+Be able to understand risks, controls, development of an audit program along with execution of fieldwork and the final audit report preparation and presentation. - 4.
+Be able to distinguish between various industries' differences in major processes, risk and evaluation of operational data. - 5.
+Be able to discuss the importance of business processes in the internal audit process along with the variances of audit groups based on industry and other environmental factors. - 6.
+Be able to pass parts one and two of the Certified Internal Auditor (CIA) exam. - 7.
+Be able to work with internal audit groups in a team setting. - 8.
+Network with internal auditors in the DFW area and internationally. - 9.
 Learn the concepts of efficient and effectively controlled environments.
-Also, be able to explain why these controls may not be necessary. - 9.
-Develop skills necessary to be able to perform an internal audit and prepare an internal audit report. - 10.
+Also, be able to explain why these controls may not be necessary. - 10.
+Develop skills necessary to be able to perform an internal audit and prepare an internal audit report. - 11.
 Be able to describe some of the common features of audit software and be able to describe scenarios where to integrate software into audit practice.